lbl-srg/obc/specification/source/cdl.rst

 within an annotation containing semantic information where the ``parameter`` shall refer to the name of a parameter instance within the class.
 The text ``<parameter>`` (including the ``<`` and ``>`` characters) shall be replaced by the value of the parameter.
-If the parameter does not exist in the class, the ``<parameter>`` shall not be replaced.
+The class must have an instance of a parameter with the name specified by ``<parameter>``, otherwise the specification is not valid.

 [In the below example, if the fully qualified name of ``reaFloSup`` is ``reaFloSup``, the ``<instanceName>`` will be replaced by ``reaFloSup``.